sbn-psi/ldd_utilities/LddPreflight/README.md

 * Extra Rules
   * Every non-element class should be referenced by another class
   * Every attribute should be referenced by at least one class.
+  * With limited exceptions, the PDS namespace should not be referenced.
+  * External namespaces should not be referenced.